 LabTV videos feature compelling real-life stories by enthusiastic professionals to show students exactly why their STEM classroom studies matter.
 Each video is accompanied by a teacher guide designed to help educators develop a STEM lesson plan around each video.

-The drop down boxes below allow searching by military service or by STEM subject area.
-All videos are accessible on the LabTV YouTube Channel.
-Use the video title or the keyword “labtvonline” to find them via Google search.
+The drop down boxes allows sorting by military service or by STEM subject area.
+All videos are also accessible on the LabTV YouTube Channel.

 The movie "Star Wars" wowed audiences with its use of holograms -- 3-D impressions that were projected into thin air so that a person's animated image seemed to materialize from nowhere.